 Discover a wonderful variety of habitats, from tropical and montane forests to mangroves that support 25+/- endemic bird species, plus a number of regional Caribbean specialties.
 This is a legal U.S. government-licensed tour and an opportunity to participate in educational travel.

 - Walk with a local farmer in search of the diminutive Bee Hummingbird near the Bay of Pigs

-- Visit about Cuba’s exciting Korimakao Project, home to some of Cuba’s finest musicians, dancers, and artists who travel the country staging shows for rural residents
+- Discover Cuba’s exciting Korimakao Project, home to some of Cuba’s finest musicians, dancers, and artists who travel the country staging shows for rural residents

-- See Hemingway’s home, Finca Vigía, preserved to look as it did when he left in 1960
+- Visit Hemingway’s home, Finca Vigía, preserved to look as it did when he left in 1960

-- Drive through the beautiful Viñales Valley and perhaps visit an organic farm while searching for endemics
+- Meander through the beautiful Viñales Valley and perhaps visit an organic farm while searching for endemics

 - Stroll the lush orchid gardens of Soroa with staff from the University of Pinar del Rio, famous for orchids and a birding hotspot

 - Spend a full day exploring Old and New Havana

 Tues., April 6: Welcome to Cuba | Drive to Playa Larga on the Southern Coast

 Our tour starts in Havana, one of the world's most vibrant cities.
 Today we just gather to head out into the countryside, but we return for city time at the end of our stay.